 AESOP’S FRIENDS is for any country and we propose that we can cater to your territory, your languages virtually making it possible to license or show specifically to the country you are in.
 We have worked so hard.
 We have creating seasons of episodes of its base animation.
-This is the grand start to the episodic franchise, including a TV show, feature film, comic books, video game, school supplies, clothing and toys, with the opportunity to product integrate and collect interested brands on the way.
+This is the grand start to the episodic franchise, including a TV show, feature film, comic books, video games, school supplies, clothing, and toys, with the opportunity to product integrate and collect interesting brands on the way.

 WHAT HAVE WE COMPLETED

 We have 12 episodes of the base animation.
-Each need a little more animation, all the voices, and the music, and here is the list:
+Each needs a little more animation, all the voices, and the music, and here is the list:

 1. The Ant and the Grasshopper is about, what happens when you don’t work hard to plan for the future.